πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 QuicksortO(n log n)Fastest in practice; C's qsort() is based on it

-Beginners should understand bubble β†’ selection β†’ insertion first.
-All three are written with nested loops β€” a great review of for loops.
+Beginners should start with bubble β†’ selection β†’ insertion.
+All three use nested loops β€” great practice for reinforcing for-loop fundamentals.

 Bubble Sort β€” Compare and Swap Adjacent Elements

-Compare adjacent elements and swap them if they are in the wrong order.
-Repeating this makes larger values "bubble" to the end.
+Compare adjacent elements and swap them if they're in the wrong order.
+Repeating this makes larger values "bubble" toward the end.

 void bubbleSort(int a[], int n) {